Desert Rose (Sting song): Background

 In 1998, Sting had listened to one of Cheb Mami's albums, which prompted him to see Mami perform live in Bercy with Khaled, Rachid Taha, and Steve Hillage.
 After his experience at the concert, Sting wrote the instrumentation to "Desert Rose", which later informed the direction of the lyrics.
 He then asked Mami to improvise some Arabic words over his melody.
 Mami returned with some lyrics in Arabic script for the song's raï descant, which he developed without knowing what Sting had written for the lyrics.
 Sting was unable to understand what Mami was singing, so he inquired about the lyrical content.
 Mami explained that his lyrics were about longing, which also aligned with the lyrics that Sting had created.

 Sting said that the two sets of lyrics pertained to "the same subject, although not line for line."
 He further stated that the "I dream of rain/I dream of gardens in the desert sand" lyric related to romantic longing, lustful longing, and longing for a divine deity.
-Sting referred to the song "an interesting experiment" and noted how the song "dovetails too, almost as if he sings something and I translate it."
+Sting referred to the song as "an interesting experiment" and noted how the song "dovetails too, almost as if he sings something and I translate it."
 Dominic Miller, who played guitars on "Desert Rose", said that his contributions to the song amounted to a composite of layered guitar parts that were assembled and rearranged by various producers.
 He believed that his guitar overdubs were not central to "Desert Rose" and instead described the song as "production driven".

 Upon the song's release as the second single from Brand New Day, radio programmers were initially hesitant to play "Desert Rose".
 A representative from A&M Records had previously been unsuccessful in lobbying Sting to remove the song's Arabic intro on the grounds that it might alienate American audiences.
 The car company Jaguar noticed that the music video for "Desert Rose" featured Sting in a Jaguar S and offered to air portions of the music video in some of its commercials.
 Following an $18.5 million investment into these commercials, radio programmers began to play the song more frequently, which also bolstered the sales of its parent album.

 Sting was initially reluctant to support the use of "Desert Rose" in the adverts as he feared that the Jaguar partnership would run contrary to his support for environmentalism.
 "Luckily, I had just planted 50,000 trees; I'm told that balances my carbon debt for any Jaguars I might have been responsible for selling."
 Sting told Saga magazine in 2002 that he was "happy and surprised that the song did so well.
 For starters, it begins in Arabic - and there aren't many pop songs in the Western world that do so."
 He also believed that the Arabic intro was a "calculated risk" and thought that its inclusion elicited further interest in the song.